ProfessorBienz/OSHomework/README.md

 - The atomic method __sync_fetch_and_add(int* ptr, int var) will atomically add var to the current value in ptr
 - The atomic method __sync_fetch_and_sub(int* ptr, int var) will automatically subtract var from the current value in ptr
 - The variable pthread_mutex_t will need to be initialized and destroyed.

+Do not include the semaphore header file.
+You are to implement your own semaphore rather than using that which is provided to you in C.